Iraqi Kurds approve sending fighters to aid Syrian town

 U.S. Central Command said it targeted the militant group, carrying out 12 strikes near Iraq's Mosul Dam and six others close to Kobani.

-Iraqi army tanks and armoured vehicles also fought off an advance by Islamic State militants on the town of Amiriya Fallujah, west of the Iraqi capital, Baghdad, army sources said.
+Iraqi army tanks and armored vehicles also fought off an advance by Islamic State militants on the town of Amiriya Fallujah, west of the Iraqi capital, Baghdad, army sources said.

 Coalition air strikes killed around 25 Islamic State fighters on Wednesday near the northern Iraqi city of Baiji, residents told Reuters.